How do I get more information about Molloy?

 What facilities are available to the students?

-Molloy’s well-maintained and fully equipped facilities include the newly-renovated cafeteria and chapel, a state-of the art library, research center, computer lab, four science labs, theater, and two gymnasiums.
-The six-acre campus includes an all-weather outdoor track and baseball field.
-Molloy has created a comprehensive program for integrating iPad® technology in the learning environment.
-Each classroom is outfitted with Smartboards and Apple T.V.
+Molloy's well-maintained and fully equipped facilities include: the newly-renovated cafeteria and chapel, brand new video broadcast studio, a state-of-the-art library, research center, computer lab, four science labs, theater, guidance complex, strength & conditioning facility, and two gymnasiums.
+The six-acre campus includes: an all-weather outdoor track and baseball field.
+Additionally, Molloy has created a comprehensive program for integrating iPad® technology in the learning environment.
+Each classroom is outfitted with Smartboards and Apple TV.